 Lincoln’s Reconstruction plan was relatively lenient.
 He granted amnesty to those who took an oath of loyalty to the Union and promised to abide by federal slavery laws.
 High Confederate officials would need presidential pardons to enjoy their political rights once again.
 Once 10 percent of a state’s qualified voters took an oath of loyalty to the Union, that state could establish a government and send representatives to Congress.

 Andrew Johnson, who became president following Lincoln’s assassination in April 1865, pursued a roughly similar approach, though he added to the list of people requiring presidential pardons anyone who possessed wealth in excess of $20,000.
 This provision was intended to punish the planter class, which Johnson considered responsible for having persuaded Southerners to support secession.
 Although he favored the gradual introduction of black suffrage, like Lincoln he did not insist upon it as an immediate requirement.

-Cite This Article"Presidential Reconstruction Meaning" History on the Net
+Cite This Article"Andrew Johnson’s Vision of Reconstruction" History on the Net

 More Citation Information.